 In some cases, hosted VoIP service may also be charged at a straight per minute rate.

-For the best rates combined with the best solution, check out Nextiva’s three business phone service packages.
+For the best rates combined with the best solution, check out Nextiva’s three commercial phone service packages.

 Hosted VoIP ongoing costs: Varied; Low – medium